Bernard Bachrach

-Bernard Stanley Bachrach (May 14, 1939 – July 14, 2023) was an American historian.
+Bernard Stanley Bachrach (May 14, 1939 – July 14, 2023) was an American medieval historian.
 He taught history at the University of Minnesota from 1967 until his retirement in 2020.
 He specialized in the Early Middle Ages, mainly on the topics of medieval warfare, medieval Jewry, and early Angevin history (he wrote a biography of Fulk Nerra).
 He also wrote an important article about the treatment of Jews in the Visigothic kingdom.

 Bachrach was born on May 14, 1939.
 He received the CEE Distinguished Teaching Award from the University of Minnesota in 1993 and entered the College of Liberal Arts Scholars of the college at Minnesota in 2000.
 He was also the recipient of a McKnight Research Award.
 He has translated the Liber historiae Francorum from Latin into English.

 Bernard Bachrach died on July 14, 2023, at the age of 84.